ucsf-wynton/wynton-website-hpc/docs/about/join.md

 </div>

 <div class="alert alert-danger" role="alert" style="margin-top: 3ex">
-<strong>Please make sure you provide all the information applicable to you in this form to avaiod any delays</strong>
+<strong>Please make sure you provide all the information applicable to you in this form to avoid any delays</strong>
 </div>

 <form action="https://hub.wynton.ucsf.edu/cgi-bin/join" method="GET">